 When I open up the head, the high dome pistons stood out, the previous owner had indeed spent some serious bucks on the bike.

 The engine reassembly required every piece to be professionally cleaned first.
-After it’s completed the result has been an better than expected resulting in an almost new engine siting on the bench.
+After it was completed the result had been better than expected resulting in an almost new engine siting on the bench.
 The head has been repaired where the cam holder bolt snapped. and the head stripped and sent off to get professionally cleaned.

 By the end of 2014, the engine is now almost fully re-assembled.